MA Credit Income Trust Announces NTA Per Unit Estimate - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-MA Credit Income Trust, listed on the ASX under the ticker MA1, announced an unaudited estimate of its Net Tangible Asset Backing per unit as of 17 July 2025, which stands at $2.0089.
-This figure provides stakeholders with a snapshot of the company’s asset value, potentially influencing investor perceptions and market positioning.
+MA Credit Income Trust, listed on the ASX under the ticker MA1, announced an unaudited estimate of its Net Tangible Asset Backing (NTA) per unit as of October 23, 2025, which stands at $2.0104.
+This announcement provides stakeholders with a current valuation metric of the trust’s assets, which could influence investor perceptions and decisions regarding the trust’s market performance.

 More about MA Credit Income Trust